 - Through its acquisition of Euriware, Capgemini now offers services to secure SCADA (Supervisory Control & Data Acquisition) systems.
 For IoT products, Sogeti High Tech offers services to embed security in the engineering development process of products.

-- Capgemini recently launched its Anomalous Behaviour Detection offering with Pivotal – to detect and react to advanced internal and external business threats.
+- Capgemini recently launched its Anomalous Behavior Detection offering with Pivotal – to detect and react to advanced internal and external business threats.

 Security Monitoring 24/7:

-- Today Capgemini has 5 multi-tenant Security Operations Centres (SOC) which are the ‘eyes and ears’ enabling the detection and reaction to cyberattacks – located in France, the UK, Luxembourg, and two in India, with research and development teams supporting all of these centres.
+- Today Capgemini has five multi-tenant Security Operations Centers (SOC) which are the ‘eyes and ears’ enabling the detection and reaction to cyberattacks – located in France, the UK, Luxembourg, and two in India, with research and development teams supporting all of these centers.
 Capgemini is currently building a sixth SOC in Belgium and is also designing and building ad-hoc SOCs for customers.